 What is a Home Lending Advisor?

-At Chase, we call our mortgage brokers (or home lenders) Home Lending Advisors because our mortgage brokers are experts with mortgages, home equity lines of credit, refinancing and so much more.
+At Chase, we call our Loan Officers (or home lenders) Home Lending Advisors because our Loan Officers are experts with mortgages, home equity lines of credit, refinancing and so much more.
 We have thousands of Home Lending Advisors across the United States.
 They work with you to help you get prequalified and figure out how much you can afford.

 These experts help simplify the application process.
 They’ll make sure you’ve filled out the proper documents and that they’re sent to the underwriter in a timely fashion.